 - People often use Gongoni grass to help with soil erosion on banks, and it is also useful for grassland and wetland wildlife.

 - This grass is fast to establish when planted.

 Anastrabe is a large evergreen small tree or shrub – depending on what you want to use it for.
 If pruned and controlled, it makes a lovely shrub; if left to grow on its own accord it will grow to about 3-4m high.
 Although it can grow this big, it has a compact root system and can therefore be planted in smaller gardens and compact areas.

-Pambati trees have a compact growth pattern with glossy dark green small to medium leaves.
+Pambati trees have a compact growth pattern with small to medium leaves glossy dark green.
 From October through to May masses of clusters of yellow scented bell-shaped flowers appear, attracting pollinators.